aleph-im/aleph-docs/docs/tools/console/write_your_code.md

 # Write Your Code Documentation

-If you prefer coding directly on our platform, this guide is for you.
-Our integrated development environment (IDE) provides a seamless experience for writing, testing, and deploying your code.
-Here's how you can get started with writing your code directly on our platform.
+This guide is tailored for developers who opt to code directly within the platform's integrated development environment (IDE).
+The IDE offers a comprehensive environment for writing, testing, and deploying code efficiently.

 ## Getting Started with the IDE

-Our IDE offers a user-friendly interface, designed to accommodate both novice and experienced developers.
-Here’s how you can initiate the coding process:
+The IDE offers a user-friendly interface, designed to accommodate both novice and experienced developers.
+Here's how to begin coding directly on the platform:

 ![Execute Code](../../assets/images/console/ide.png)

 ### Select Your Language

-Initially, select the programming language for your project.
-Our platform currently supports the following languages:
+Start by choosing the programming language for your project.
+The platform supports various languages, including:

 - Python
 - Node.js
-- Other (please refer to our documentation for additional languages)
+- Other

 ## Writing Your Code

-To ensure seamless execution and interaction with our platform, your code must include an `app` function, which serves as the entry point.
+For optimal interaction with the platform, your code should feature an app function, serving as the primary entry point.

 ### The `app` Function

-- **Python**: In Python, your `app` function should be defined in any of the files, acting as the entry point of your application.
+- **Python**: In Python, the `app` function should be defined in any of the files, acting as the entry point of your application.

   ```python
   def app():